stevedatadog/katacoda-scenarios/dd101-npm/step1.md

 | advertisements | Python Flask API that serves advertisements |
 | db             | PostgreSLQ database used by all services |

 Let's take a look at the docker-compose configuration file to see how we enabled Network Monitoring for Storedog.
-Click on the IDE tab and give it a few seconds to load.
+Click on the IDE tab and give it several seconds to load.
 Then expand the `lab` directory and open the file `docker-compose.yml`.

 NPM is enabled by configuring the Datadog Agent service, `agent`.
 This docker-compose file has already been configured according to the instructions in the [NPM Installation documentation](https://docs.datadoghq.com/network_performance_monitoring/installation/?tab=docker):